Russian corvette Boikiy

 Close

-The corvette was handed over to the Russian Navy on 14 May 2013.[citation needed]
+On 14 May 2013, the corvette was handed over to the Russian Navy.[citation needed][5]

 In April 2017, Boikiy and sister Soobrazitelnyy were escorted through the English Channel by HMS Sutherland.[6]

-On 20 March 2021, Boikiy, accompanied by LSTs Korolyov, Minsk and Kaliningrad transited the English Channel unannounced.[6]
-The significance of the deployment is in the lack of the public announcement of the exit to sea by the Baltic Fleet, as well as the strong amphibious component of the ship detachment.
+On 20 March 2021, Boikiy, accompanied by LSTs Korolyov, Minsk and Kaliningrad transited the English Channel unannounced.[7]
+A significance of the deployment was the lack of the public announcement of the exit to sea by the Baltic Fleet, and the strong amphibious component of the ship detachment.
 The deployment could have simulated keeping the sea lines of communication between the Baltic and Black Sea Fleets open in a wartime scenario.
-Since the mission took place soon after the exercise of the USS Dwight D. Eisenhower and Tonnerre with the Greek Navy, the deployment could have been meant to relieve the besieged Black Sea Fleet in drills.[7]
-The four-ship detachment then separated: Kaliningrad and Korolyov entered the Mediterranean Sea on 25 March, while Boikiy and Minsk returned to the Baltic Sea on 27 March.[8]
+Since the mission took place soon after the exercise of the USS Dwight D. Eisenhower and Tonnerre with the Greek Navy, the deployment could have been meant to relieve the besieged Black Sea Fleet in drills.[8]
+The four-ship detachment then separated: Kaliningrad and Korolyov entered the Mediterranean Sea on 25 March, while Boikiy and Minsk returned to the Baltic Sea on 27 March.[9]

-On 22 March, the three LSTs of the Baltic Fleet were joined by an additional two LSTs of the Northern Fleet: Aleksandr Otrakovsky and Kondopoga, escorted by tug SB-406 Vikhr.
+On 22 March, the three LSTs of the Baltic Fleet were joined by two LSTs of the Northern Fleet: Aleksandr Otrakovsky and Kondopoga, escorted by tug SB-406 Vikhr.

-In early March 2025, Boikiy was part of a task group which was tracked by HMS Somerset for three days as she made her way through the English Channel and North Sea, escorting the Russian merchant vessel Baltic Leader on her return from the seaport and Russian naval base of Tartus, Syria, to Russia.[9]
-The ship was reported active as of 2026.[10]
+In early March 2025, Boikiy was part of a task group tracked by HMS Somerset for three days as she made her way through the English Channel and North Sea, escorting the Russian merchant vessel Baltic Leader on her return from the seaport and Russian naval base of Tartus, Syria, to Russia.[10]
+On 21 June, 2025, the ship was identified passing through the English Channel while escorting two Russian shadow fleet tankers, Selva and Sierra.[11][12]
+Boikiy disguised itself by broadcasting a spoofed shared Maritime Mobile Service Identity (MMSI), making it appear in tracking systems as different maritime objects.
+The ship was reported active as of early 2026.[13]

 References